International Champagne Horse Registry

 Left: Champagne eyes, older and younger

-Gray/grey on a champagne horse often produces darker colors in both coat and skin.
-Gray/grey on a non-champagne is sometimes accompanied by depigmentation, or loss of pigment/color in skin on the face.
+Gray on a champagne horse often produces darker colors in both coat and skin.
+Gray on a non-champagne is sometimes accompanied by depigmentation, or loss of pigment/color in skin on the face, not to be confused with the darker-pink champagne skin with freckles.

 Left: gray on champagne